allen-hsu/NFTVip/README.md

 ## Project structure

+-   `app` - the frontend of the project, using React and TonConnect UI.
 -   `contracts` - source code of all the smart contracts of the project and their dependencies.
 -   `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
 -   `tests` - tests for the contracts.